ivgomezarnedo/yfinance_layer/README.md

    - Select the appropriate runtime (Python 3.10).
    - Add a description (optional) and click on "Create".

 5. Once the Layer is created, AWS will provide an ARN for the Layer.
-Note this down as you'll need it to use the Layer in your Lambda functions and possibly to contribute back to this repository.
+Note this down and go to [Quick Start](#quick-start).

 ### Contributing the ARN for a New Region: